AlvinZhuyx/Personalized-Medicine-Redefining-Cancer-Treatment/readme.txt

-This code is for Kaggle competition: Personalized Medicine: Redefining Cancer Treatment Some of the codes are based on Mr. Aly Osama's open source code "Doc2Vec with Keras(0.77)".
+This code is for Kaggle competition: Personalized Medicine: Redefining Cancer Treatment

 The codes are python based and it's organized as follows:
 The data_load.py load csv data